Vietnam's 'vermicelli village': A delicious Hanoi side trip

-(CNN) — Known as mei in Hanoi, vermicelli takes many forms in Vietnam.
+(CNN) — Known as mien in Hanoi, vermicelli takes many forms in Vietnam.

 You'll find it in pho, spring rolls, noodle soups and served with grilled meats -- but nowhere is it more ubiquitous than in Cu Da village.

-About 10 miles west of Hanoi, this ancient village is known for its prolific vermicelli production and beautifully preserved architecture.
+About 13 kilometers south of Hanoi, this ancient village is known for its prolific vermicelli production and beautifully preserved architecture.

 Grinding arrowroot to create flour, pasta makers produce hundreds of tons of vermicelli each year to keep up with national demand.